Flemington, New Jersey

 Flemington is a borough in and the county seat of Hunterdon County, in the U.S. state of New Jersey.
-Most of the borough is located in the Amwell Valley (a low-lying area of the Newark Basin) and the Raritan Valley (the South Branch of the Raritan River flows through the center of the borough).
+Most of the borough is located in the Amwell Valley, a low-lying area of the Newark Basin, and the Raritan Valley, the South Branch of the Raritan River, which flows through the center of Flemington.
 Northwestern portions of the borough sit on the Hunterdon Plateau.
-As of the 2020 United States census, the borough's population was 4,876, an increase of 295 (+6.4%) from the 2010 census count of 4,581, which in turn reflected an increase of 381 (+9.1%) from the 4,200 counted in the 2000 census.
+As of the 2020 United States census, the borough's population was 4,876, its highest decennial count ever and an increase of 295 (+6.4%) from the 2010 census count of 4,581, which in turn reflected an increase of 381 (+9.1%) from the 4,200 counted in the 2000 census.

 Flemington is an independent municipality completely surrounded by Raritan Township and is located near the geographic center of the township.
+Flemington was incorporated as an independent borough by an act of the New Jersey Legislature on April 7, 1910, based on the results of a referendum held on April 26, 1910, and was formally separated from Raritan Township.

 History

+18th century

 Before European settlement, the land that comprises Flemington, as was all of Hunterdon County, was the territory of the Lenni Lenape Native Americans.
 In 1712, as part of a land parcel of 9,170 acre, the Flemington area was acquired by William Penn and Daniel Coxe.

 The surrounding fertile farmland dictated that the beginnings of Flemington were agricultural.
 Early German and English settlers engaged in industries dependent on farm products.
 As time passed poultry and dairy farms superseded crops in agricultural importance.
 An example of early settlement families was Johann David and Anna Maria Ephland, who emigrated in 1709 from Germany through London to New York and settled on his 147.5 acre farm in 1717.
 They raised their seven children, and two from his previous marriage, on the farm that now makes up the core of Flemington.

 On December 14, 1776, during the American Revolutionary War, a party of British dragoons led by Cornet Francis Geary raided a store owned by Thomas Lowrey near the Presbyterian Church in Flemington to seize a supply of guns.
 On their return to Pennington, local militia led by Captain John Schenck ambushed them and killed their commander.
 This skirmish is now known as the Ambush of Geary.

 In 1785, Flemington was chosen as the County Seat of Hunterdon.
 Fire destroyed the old courthouse in 1826 and the City of Lambertville made an ultimately unsuccessful attempt to have the seat relocated there.
 Flemington remained the County Seat and the Courthouse which stands today on Main Street was built.